-Table \ref{tab:evaluation_parameters} outlines the configuration parameters utilized in the testing environment.
-During the testing phase, the algorithm successfully determined the data rate needed to be used as a traffic boundary for each slice, even when the slice exhibited a significantly high data rate.
-By taking the advanced ML traffic forecasting model, {\PSA} reliably offers the guaranteed bit rate and ensures a seamless flow of traffic.
-As an example refer to Fig. \ref{fig:s1_traffic_boundary}(a) for more details of the output configuration on the eMBB slice.
-On the other hand, the algorithm exhibits proficiency in efficiently providing an optimized allocation of resources of the VNF instances which can see in Fig. \ref{fig:s1_resources_utilization}.
-The orange colour represents the actual resource utilization, while the blue colour represents the configured resources for the VNF instances.
-It can be observed that the algorithm has the capability to predict resource utilization and proactively allocate resources.
-As illustrated in Fig. \ref{fig:s1_resources_utilization}(a) for the overall of all VNF instances of the eMBB slice, the algorithm closely provides optimal resources for the slice and always allocates spare resources in advance in accordance with the requirements of the slice.
+The configuration parameters utilized in the evaluation environment are delineated in Table \ref{tab:evaluation_parameters}.
+During the evaluation phase, the algorithm successfully determined the data rate needed to be used as a traffic boundary for each network slice, even when the network slice exhibited a significantly high data rate.
+By leveraging an advanced ML traffic forecasting model, {\PSA} reliably guarantees the bit rate and ensures a seamless flow of traffic.
+For a more detailed view of the output configuration, refer to Fig. \ref{fig:s1_traffic_boundary} (a) as an example of the eMBB slice.
+Meanwhile, the algorithm demonstrates its proficiency in optimizing the allocation of resources for the VNF instances, as depicted in Fig. \ref{fig:s1_resources_utilization}.
+In the figure, the orange colour represents the actual resource utilization, while the blue colour indicates the configured resources for the VNF instances.
+It is evident that the algorithm excels in predicting resource utilization and proactively allocating resources accordingly.
+As illustrated in Fig. \ref{fig:s1_resources_utilization}(a) for the overall utilization of all VNF instances of the eMBB slice, the algorithm closely provides optimal resources for the network slice and always allocates spare resources in advance in accordance with the requirements of the slice.
 To elaborate on Fig. \ref{fig:s1_resources_utilization}(b to f), the algorithm is capable of providing the necessary resources for each VNF instance while being able to dynamically add or remove instances correctly to optimize resources in accordance with the requirements of the slice.
-Therefore, this indicates that the algorithm offers the capability to identify and allocate resources in an optimized way effectively.
+Therefore, this indicates that the algorithm offers the capability to identify and allocate resources in an optimized way.
 Nevertheless, it is important to note that the distribution of spare resources and the execution of actions of the algorithm might vary based on the parameters $\ratioOverProvision, \ratioResUsage, \ratioValidateScaling $ and $\ratioScaling$.
-If their values are sufficiently small, the algorithm will probably execute actions more frequently, as the available resources will be depleted sooner but the network will save more resources.
-In addition, the algorithm's ability to effectively utilize resources can enhance the dependability and scalability of VNF deployments.
-Thus, the algorithm has the potential to mitigate bottlenecks and outages by promoting the timely and efficient utilization of resources.
-Furthermore, this can enhance the resilience of VNF deployments in the face of disruptions and improve their ability to handle high volumes of network traffic.
+If their values are sufficiently small, the algorithm will probably execute actions more frequently, as the available resources will be depleted sooner, but the network will save more resources.